 TITLE 19a - PUBLIC HEALTH AND WELL-BEING

-medical records.
-Mandatory notification to patient of certain test results.
+Notification to patient of certain test results.
+Authority of provider to

 access requirements for health care providers, including maximum cost per